Thi-Tracey-Nguyen/T2A2/README.md

 * Relationship:
   * services - bookings: zero or many to one and only one relationship.
 A service can be booked for many bookings or none at all (example: a new service), and a booking can only be booked for one and only one service.

-10. Rosters table - all roster information
-* Attributes are: id (serial, primary key), date (date, not null), employee_id (int, not null).
-The combination of date and employee_id is set to unique to avoid double booking an employee for the same date.
-* Relationship:
-  * rosters - employees: zero or many to one and only one relationship.
-An employee can have many rosters or none at all, and each roster can only belong to one and only one employee.
-Example: if they are 2 employees rostered for the work day of 2022-12-01, the rosters are [roster id #1, date: 2022-12-01, employee_id: 1] and [roster id #2, date: 2022-12-01, employee_id: 2].

 # Planning and tracking of tasks (Q10)